jasonfb/universal_track_manager/README.md

 # Version History

 ### 0.7.2
 - removes "-staged" files from the install generator after they are created
+- changes 'param_list' to separate options 'add' (augment the default list) or 'only' (replace it)

 ### 0.7.1
 - IMPORTANT: If you are upgrading, you must create migrations to make the following modifications from a pre-0.7.1 install